 For our caveman ancestors, daylight was the only thing that would depress melatonin secretion.
 But artificial light is the light we turn on once the sun goes down, and it is just as effective at suppressing this hormone as the sun2.
 The most egregious artificial light and melatonin suppressor is blue light, which comes from electronic screens.
 With kids staying up later and having phones and electronics at younger ages, this artificial and blue light is affecting them as well.

-With the younger generation staying up later and having phones and electronics at earlier ages, this artificial and blue light is causing early sexual development.
-Even though this is also blamed on synthetic hormones in our food supply, it is important to take note of the prolonged period of suppressed melatonin that naturally precedes puberty.
-It is critical to not mimic this phenomenon by artificially and repetitively lowering melatonin on our kids with the over-exposure to indoor light.
-Therefore, implementing a limited screen time and an early bedtime for children is crucial for a healthy puberty.
+One of the most alarming trends of our younger generations is early sexual development.
+This is fairly blamed on synthetic hormones in our food supply, but we should also point out the prolonged period of suppressed melatonin that naturally precedes puberty.
+We want to make sure we don’t mimic this phenomenon by artificially lowering melatonin on our kids with over-exposure to indoor light and electronics and trick the body into a precocious puberty.
+Since light decreases its production and sleep increases it, this means limited screen time and an early bedtime for children is crucial for healthy puberty.

 Keep in mind, melatonin doesn’t just affect sexual development.
 It affects adult sexual function as well.
 It suppresses sex hormone production.
 This makes sense because melatonin production, once you close your eyes, helps ensure it’s time for sleep, nothing else.
 It also makes sense to our seasonal breeder biology.
 Melatonin is lowest in the summer when nights are short, helping to assure sexual function is at its peak nine months before spring, which was historically the most advantageous time to have a baby.
 While natural melatonin in the proper rhythm is beneficial, supplementation can be detrimental to sexual function.
 Considering it is most often recommended 30 minutes before bedtime, it might as well be the anti-“little blue pill.”